eliaskousk/parallella-riscv/README.md

   - Needed to build the RISC-V Linux kernel (uImage) inside the `root_dir/$board/output/final/` folder

-Scripts are currently being developed in `root_dir/scripts/` folder to automate the dependency setup and build the bitstream(s) along with the rest of the needed output files for each board.

-## Build Bitstream
+### Build Bitstream

-In order to quickly build a bitstream first populate the Parallella OH submodule (see above) and then run the following:
+In order to only build a bitstream, first populate the Parallella OH submodule (see above) and then run the following:

 * **Parallella**